naeruru/mimiuchi/README.md

 #### desktop -> VRChat
 ![desktoptovrchat](https://user-images.githubusercontent.com/9059594/226288753-1232f6e4-08db-4dd7-a28f-f5506b9f7668.gif)

-\* the intermediate text results are a work in progress

 # Additional info
 ## Web Speech API
 mimiuchi uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to perform speech-to-text, which is a [browser dependent](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#browser_compatibility) API.
 Most browsers, like Chrome or Edge, will upload your audio to GCP or Azure respectively to have it processed, while the webpage never gets direct access to it.
 For example, you can read about Chrome's privacy pertaining to it [here](https://www.google.com/chrome/privacy/whitepaper.html#speech).
 I chose Web Speech API because it is completely free and requires no accounts to access.
 Unfortunately, its free use is disabled in electron's chromium, so this means speech-to-text in this form can only run in the browser.
-This adds slight complexity when you want to interface with local applications like VRChat by requiring a "middle man" to relay the text back and forth.
+This adds slight complexity when you want to interface with local applications like VRChat by requiring a "middle application" to relay the text back and forth.
 Still, I think that this approach is worth it as it provides a free way to use powerful speech-to-text models for people who dont have the means to pay.

 In the future, I would like to support a standalone desktop experience, but this is currently on hold till I figure out how popular this might be.